lenowac/local/README.md

 # local
 Set up a local ***test*** enviroment for your website the lazy way.
-Designed for computer illiterates to get started with frontend development.
+Designed for admins to get newbies up and running with wordpress with minimal effort.

 ## Installation